Dayton Outdoors

 A working 1880s farm surrounded by miles of trails.
 Incredible for families who want a rural experience close to the city.

-Insider tip: Farm demonstrations run on weekends.
+Farm demonstrations run on weekends.
 Kids love meeting the animals.

 Huber Heights